Trujillo-Group/trujillo_group_resources/README.md

 Welcome to the **Trujillo Research Group**, this repository contains useful documentation, tutorials, resources and scripts useful for your daily research.
 It is especially convenient for new members of the team, either undergrad, master or PhD students.

 Contributing to this repository is the perfect way to get familiar with the GitHub repositories, code documentation and tutorial writing.
 Do not hesitate to collaborate, provide feedback or ask for any help from other members of the team.

+Should you find any gaps in this repository, be it Tutorial, Software, or Scripts, please take the time to fill this gap!
+If you can't, then please place it in the **[To-Do](#to-do)** section below.

+> **"The whole is greater than the sum of its parts"**

 Checking the [**good practices guideline**](resources/good_practices.md) is highly recommended for new members as well.